Uvic-Robotics-Club/Administrative/README.md

-# Welcome to the UVIC ROBOTICS Admin

-## What this repository is supposed to be
-All software standards, tutorials, project proposals, and administrative documents
+# Administrative

+This repo will contain administrative documents that are used in our [club wiki](https://github.com/Uvic-Robotics-Club/Scheduler/wiki).